History

 2016

-The UC Berkeley Art Museum and Pacific Film Archive (pictured) opens at its new location in downtown Berkeley.
-The 83,000-square-foot facility reimagines the former UC Berkeley printing plant into a dramatic new structure.
+The UC Berkeley Art Museum and Pacific Film Archive opens at its new location in downtown Berkeley.
+The 83,000-square-foot facility reimagines a former printing plant into a dramatic new structure.

-The Legends Aquatic Center, funded primarily by private donors, opens with splashy fanfare.
-The $19 million Olympic-grade facility has a 52-meter pool, three-story diving tower, and moveable bleachers that can accommodate 500 spectators.
+The Legends Aquatic Center, funded primarily by private donors, opens with a splash.
+The $19 million Olympic-grade facility has a 52-meter pool and a three-story diving tower.

 2017

 Carol T. Christ (pictured) is named Berkeley’s 11th chancellor.
-The university’s first female chancellor, she is a renowned scholar of Victorian literature.
-Christ has held numerous leadership and teaching positions at UC Berkeley and later served as president of Smith College.
+The university’s first female chancellor is a renowned scholar of Victorian literature.
+Christ held numerous leadership and teaching positions at UC Berkeley and later served as president of Smith College.

-More than a decade in the works, Connie & Kevin Chou Hall is on track to be the country’s greenest academic building.
-The $68 million space, which includes 80,000-square-feet of state-of-the-art classroom technology and flexible learning spaces for students in the Haas School of Business, was funded entirely by Berkeley Haas’s dedicated alums and friends.
+Connie & Kevin Chou Hall opens its doors.
+The $68 million space includes 80,000 square feet of state-of-the-art classrooms and flexible learning spaces.
+It was funded entirely by Berkeley Haas’s dedicated alums and friends.

 2018